bitnami/charts/bitnami/cilium/README.md

 <!--- app-name: Cilium -->

-# Bitnami package for Cilium
+# Bitnami Secure Images Helm chart for Cilium

 Cilium is an eBPF-based networking, observability, and security for Linux container management platforms like Docker and Kubernetes.